kyma-project/cli/docs/extensibility/actions.md

 ## Available Cluster-Call Actions

-Some functionality implemented by the resource and module oriented actions may be not enought for some more complex cases.
-To cover such cases it is possible to define own procedures/scripts on the module controller level, open endpoint allowing to run script and call it using the Kyma CLI.
+Some functionality implemented by the resource and module-oriented actions may not be enough for some more complex cases.
+To cover such cases, it is possible to define your own procedures/scripts on the module controller level or an open endpoint allowing you to run the script and call it using the Kyma CLI.

 | Name | Description |
 | --- | --- |